privacybydesign/irma-documentation/yivi-docs/blog/2025-01-07-migration/index.md

 In our effort to invest in the long-term sustainability of Yivi, we are migrating all Yivi components, including core components, away from SIDN to our reliable hosting environment.
 Along the way, we are addressing technical debt and implementing improvements where possible.

-Additionally, we are collaborating with the Privacy By Design Foundation to migrate components from their servers to our reliable hosting.
+Additionally, we are collaborating with the Privacy By Design Foundation to migrate components from their servers to our hosting environment.
 Caesar Groep is taking charge to ensure the foundation no longer runs critical components essential to the Yivi ecosystem.

 This blog post outlines the migration's impact.
 If you are affected in any way or have questions, feel free to contact us.